NiceLoans! logo

 • Stated commitment to explaining all terms before loan is issued

-• Same-day service estimates for qualifying applicants
+• same-day service claims to verify claims to verify estimates for qualifying applicants

 Cons